Here is the story for those of you wondering how and why I adopted this habit>>>

 “Yeah!”
 I was amazed.
 No one had ever worded it like this before, “How did you know?”
 I asked, shocked.

-Grenville immediately looked at Matt and my other classmates, “You know, your friend not finishing a book is a sign of intelligence, not stupidity.
-It takes her less time to understand the author’s point, so why would she waste more of it on reading what she already knows?”
-The crowd fell silent and all eyes were back on me, with an entirely different sentiment.
+Grenville immediately looked at Matt and my other classmates, “You know, your friend choosing not to finish a book is a sign of intelligence, not stupidity.
+It takes her less time to understand the author’s point…” The crowd fell silent and all eyes were back on me, with an entirely different sentiment.

-To this day, I don’t read every word in a book cover to cover (not even if it’s written by Tim Ferriss).
+To this day, I rarely read every word in a book cover to cover.
 But I do consume one book each week.

-Here is how.
-Many authors will break down their books into a series of conclusions.
-Each chapter will be filled with all of the research, evidence and logical arguments that they believe are relevant to supporting that chapter’s featured conclusion.
+If a book is properly written, each chapter will be filled with all of the research, evidence and logical arguments that they believe are relevant to supporting that chapter’s featured conclusion.
 A summary of the conclusion is typically stated in either the first or last paragraph of that chapter.

 If I don’t understand the logic behind a conclusion or disagree with the conclusion, then I’ll read the chapter to see if the author’s cited evidence is new information that I have not previously encountered or considered.